Musicians

 Michael Nguyen

-Michael currently serves as Flute II/Piccolo with the Energy Corridor Houston Orchestra (ECHO).
-Previously, he held the Flute III/Piccolo chair with the Symphony North of Houston and has also performed as a substitute with the Houston Civic Symphony.
+Michael currently serves as the inaugural Principal Flute of the Houston Pride Orchestra, where he also serves on the Board of Directors as Member-at-Large, and performs as Flute II/Piccolo with the Energy Corridor Houston Orchestra (ECHO).
+Previously, he held the Flute III/Piccolo chair with Symphony North of Houston and has performed as a substitute with the Houston Civic Symphony and Houston Sinfonietta.

-In 2020, Michael began exploring low flutes with the Brazos Breeze flute choir, where he still actively performs.
-He joined Flutes on the Bayou in 2021 and, in 2023, co-founded the Houston Concert Band Flute Ensemble, where he specializes in low flutes and consults on artistic and repertoire decisions.
+In addition to orchestral work, Michael is active in flute ensembles and chamber music.
+He began exploring low flutes with the Brazos Breeze flute choir in 2020 and continues to perform with the group.
+He joined Flutes on the Bayou in 2021 and, in 2023, co-founded the Houston Concert Band Flute Ensemble, where he specializes in low flutes and contributes to artistic and repertoire decisions.

 • WW - Jennifer